Queenscliff

 Every little bit counts...

 TAMIL WELCOME FEAST QUEENSCLIFF - a social food project that is more than just a meal!
-NEXT FEAST IS SATURDAY 21st September 2024
+NEXT FEAST IS IN EARLY 2025

 Experience an exciting three-course feast of colourful, aromatic, spicy & sweet Sri Lankan Tamil food, prepared by local Tamil refugees.
 Share in their stories of lived experience and celebrate their culture.